carpentries/instructor-training/episodes/15-lesson-study.md

 teaching: 20
 exercises: 30
 questions:
-- "How should I use learning objectives when preparing to teach?"
-- "How should I think about formative assessment when preparing to teach?"
+- "How should I prepare to teach?"
-- "What resources are available to help prepare for a specific workshop?"
 objectives:
 - "Use a learner profile to think about someone likely to attend a workshop you will teach."
 - "Classify the level of a learning objective in terms of Bloom's taxonomy."